paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-2003-status-and-participation.md

 (3) The provisions of [section 689 of this title](./chapter-039-active-duty.md#section-689) pertaining to a retired member ordered to active duty shall apply to a member of the Space Force in a space force retired status who is ordered to active duty.

-**(d) Other Applicable Provisions.—** The following provisions of chapter 1209 of this title pertaining 11 So in original. shall apply to a member of the Space Force ordered to active duty in the same manner as to a Reserve or member of the Retired Reserve ordered to active duty:
+**(d) Other Applicable Provisions.—** The following provisions of chapter 1209 of this title shall apply to a member of the Space Force ordered to active duty in the same manner as to a Reserve or member of the Retired Reserve ordered to active duty:

 (1) Section 12305, relating to the authority of the President to suspend certain laws relating to promotion, retirement, and separation.